 Continuing its 88-year tradition of generosity, the Thrift Shop announced a $381,500 gift to Nantucket Cottage Hospital following a successful 2017 season on India Street.

-The board members of the Thrift Shop presented Nantucket Cottage Hospital president and CEO Dr. Margot Hartmann with a check on November 14, 2016 in the amount of $300,000, which has been earmarked for new medical equipment.
-Another $100,000 will be committed to the Thrift Shop’s pledge of $500,000 for the construction of the new hospital.
+The board members of the Thrift Shop presented Nantucket Cottage Hospital president and CEO Dr. Margot Hartmann with a check in the amount of $331,500, which has been earmarked for new medical equipment that will improve patient care in nearly every department of the hospital.
+Another $50,000 will be committed to the Thrift Shop’s pledge of $500,000 for the construction of the new hospital.

-The new equipment purchased with this year’s Thrift Shop donation to NCH, including dialysis machines, cardiac rehab treadmills, a bariatric bed and patient care equipment, as well as physiocontrol defibrillator, will be put to use immediately in the current hospital, and will be able to be transferred into the new hospital when it is completed in 2018.
+The new equipment that will be purchased with this year’s Thrift Shop donation to NCH, including general surgery instruments, a bladder scanner, lab analyzers and testing equipment, a bedside ultrasound device, as well as a new trauma stretcher, will be used immediately in the current hospital, and then transferred into the new hospital when it is completed in 2018.

 In 1929, a group of dedicated volunteers came together to provide affordable clothes and household goods to the island community and to generate support for the hospital.
 The gift from “The Thrifty Shop” that first year was $603.
 Since then, the Thrift Shop has contributed more than $4 million to the hospital, an incredible legacy of generosity.
 It involves everyone: residents who give gently used items, volunteers who manage every aspect of the business, and shoppers who get great deals.
 Old clothes and furniture are transformed into new radiology and lab equipment, a remodeled dialysis unit or new furnishings for patient rooms.

 Clean, gently used items around your house, including clothing, furniture, decorative items, housewares.